Snow-Okami/bolt_tutorial/chapter3.md

 ![](images/img34.png)

 Attach a copy of the *TutorialPlayerMotor* component to your *TutorialPlayer* prefab, also attach a *Character Controller* component to it.
-Make sure that the Center value for the *Character Controller* is set to (0, 1, 0) and that the Radius is set to 0.55.
+Make sure that the Center value for the *Character Controller* is set to (0, 1, 0) and that the Radius is set to 0.55, also make sure that *Layer Mask* setting on the *TutorialPlayerMotor* has "World" selected.

 If you drag a copy of your prefab into the scene window it should look something like this. **Make sure to delete the prefab copy before you continue.**